 Business Volunteers for the Arts (BVA)

-Business Volunteers for the Arts (BVA), A&BC’s founding program, recruits and trains experienced business professionals, and then places them to serve on pro bono consulting projects for small-to-medium sized nonprofit arts organizations throughout the Chicago area.
+Business Volunteers for the Arts (BVA) is an A&BC program that recruits business professionals, trains them in nonprofit practice, and matches them to serve on pro-bono consulting projects for small-to-medium-sized arts nonprofits throughout the Chicago area.

-A&BC business volunteers are experienced professionals.
-To qualify, you must have a minimum of five years of professional managerial experience.
-A&BC specifically looks for candidates with expertise in marketing, public relations, strategic and business planning, accounting and financial management, information technology and human resources.
+To qualify to become a BVA consultant, you must have a minimum of five years of professional managerial experience.
+A&BC looks for candidates with expertise in marketing, public relations, strategic and business planning, accounting and financial management, information technology and human resources.

 If you’d like to apply to become a BVA consultant, please fill out a Business Volunteers for the Arts (BVA) Candidate Application.
-Applications are accepted on a rolling basis, so interested candidates are encouraged to apply now.
+Applications are accepted on a rolling basis, so if you’re interested, apply now.
 After your application is reviewed, you’ll be contacted for an interview.
 There’s a one-time administrative fee of $100 to participate in the BVA program.

 Preparing You for Success

-New business volunteers must attend a BVA Orientation before starting on a project.
-The BVA Orientation, which is required for new consultants, is offered four times a year - winter, spring, summer and fall on Friday afternoons from 2:00 - 5:00 pm in downtown Chicago.
+New BVA consultants attend a BVA Orientation before starting on a project.
+The BVA Orientation, which is required for new consultants, is offered four times a year - winter, spring, summer and fall - on Friday afternoons from 2 - 5 pm in downtown Chicago.

-Once participants complete the BVA Orientation, they receive twice-monthly bulletins listing available projects.
-If interested, BVAs with complementary skills are placed on a specific project as part of a two-to-four member team.
-Projects typically require 15-20 hours of work per month and range from two to six months long.
-The actual time commitment depends on the nature of the project, but all parties agree on an anticipated outcome and completion date at an initial project launch meeting.
+The pro-bono projects usually require 15-20 hours of work per month and range from two to six months long.
+The actual time commitment depends on the nature of the specific project, but all parties agree on an expected outcome and completion date at an initial project meeting.

-Once you have completed the BVA Orientation, you'll receive access to the BVA Portal.
-The Portal is an online tool intended to serve as a central hub for finding resources, articles, and sample projects to help you as a BVA consultant.
-This should be your initial resource when working on a BVA project before contacting Arts & Business Council Staff.
+Participants who complete the BVA Orientation also receive access to the BVA Portal, an online hub for finding resources, articles, and sample projects to help you as a BVA consultant.
+This will be your main resource when working on a BVA project.
 This information is confidential and should not be shared with others outside of the BVA program.
 Click here to access the Portal.